It’s time I gave you an honest glimpse behind the All Groan Up curtain.

 Here’s a picture of the Graduwait logo.
 How could this not have been a smashing success?

-Yep, I have a day job.
-A great, extremely busy, stressful-at-times, job.
-I am a marketing specialist at a private university where I strategize marketing plans, creative elements, and am somewhat of a project/client manager.
-So all my writing for All Groan Up is done in the wee hours of the morning or late at nights.
+I used to be a marketing specialist at a private university where I strategized marketing plans, creative elements, and was somewhat of a project/client manager.
+So all my writing for All Groan Up was done in the wee hours of the morning or late at nights.

 gosh-is-he-in-my-head, with every article I write.